Doctor Who: The Lost Stories (N·O)

 The Nazis The First Doctor

 Writer: Brian Hayles Notes: Hayles was commissioned to write a storyline for “The Nazis” on March 8th, 1966.
 Shortly thereafter, however, he was engaged to write The Smugglers, which he was told should take a higher priority.
-“The Nazis” was ultimately abandoned on June 15th, with the sentiment being that the events it portrayed were too close to the present day.
+“The Nazis” was ultimately abandoned on June 15th, following a decision to abandon historical Doctor Who stories.

 Characters: The First Doctor (with Steven and Dodo?)